‘By wisdom a house is built, and through understanding it is established’ Proverbs 24:3

 3 South Bailey, Durham DH1 3RJ

-There has never been a better or a more urgent time for rigorous and faithful theological thinking to undergird Christian living, ministry, and service of the world.
-Cranmer Hall’s postgraduate programmes, validated by Durham University, are ideally suited to enable you to study, reflect, and develop during and beyond the current global coronavirus pandemic.
+There has never been a better or a more urgent time for rigorous and faithful theological thinking to undergird Christian mission and ministry.
+Cranmer Hall’s postgraduate programmes, validated by Durham University, are ideally suited to enable you to study and reflect at the interface of theology and practice.

 There are many reasons why people choose to undertake further study in theology after an undergraduate-level qualification.
 For some, this study forms part of their training for a ministry role, whether lay or ordained, in a wide variety of denominations and parachurch organizations.
 For others, it is an entry route to research, whether via a PhD or our own professional doctoral programme, the Doctor of Theology and Ministry , offered in collaboration with Durham University’s Department of Theology and Religion.

 Many find that part-time study is an excellent way to pursue professional or ministerial development, and they are often supported by their employer in this.
 Some do it simply because they love studying theology!
 The diversity of backgrounds and trajectories within our student cohort is part of its great strength.
 And we find that all of our students, in one way or another, are motivated not only by a desire for learning or training, but above all by their passion for the God they study – in himself, in his church, in his world.

 Cranmer Hall is a theological education institute committed to forming Christlike missional leaders, and to connecting theology, church, and world.
 Cranmer’s academic programmes are directly validated by Durham University and our students form part of the vibrant wider University community.
 We work closely alongside Durham’s outstanding Department of Theology & Religion and our students study their modules and vice versa.